Mesothelioma and Navy Veterans

 U.S. Navy Ships That Used Asbestos

-U.S. Navy shipyard workers are also at a high risk of mesothelioma since they removed, installed, and repaired asbestos-containing products every day.
+Asbestos in Navy ships also put military shipyard workers at a very high risk of exposure.
+These service members removed, installed, and repaired asbestos products every day.

 “The large group most threatened is the 4.5 million people who worked in World War II shipyards, where asbestos dust was so pervasive that one often could not see across a room.”